GlacioHack/xdem/doc/source/coregistration.md

 os.remove("aligned_dem.tif")
 ```

-To give you a clearer picture, here is how {class}`~xdem.coreg.BlockwiseCoreg` divides the DEM.
+To give you a clearer picture, here is how {class}`~xdem.coreg.BlockwiseCoreg` divides a DEM of dimensions 1332 × 985 with a block size of 500.

 :::{figure} imgs/coregistration_blockwise_blocks.png
 :width: 100%